premboyapati/Test-Case-Migrator-Plus/README.md

 Now, my team and other QA teams in my company are pretty happy (_I would say there are on cloud nine :)_ ) with this updated binaries.
 And that's when my team asked me to u_**pload this binaries and source code**_ to GitHub to share with the **QA world** to use it in your day to day job.

 Please [downlaod](https://github.com/premboyapati/Test-Case-Migrator-Plus/tree/master/Binaries) the binaries and use the tool.

+And also do not forget to refer to the [Test case instructions document](https://github.com/premboyapati/Test-Case-Migrator-Plus/blob/master/Test%20Cases%20Upload%20Process.doc)

 _I or my team or GitHub or Microsoft is not responsible for any issues if you face while using this product.You are sole responsible in using this product.
 My role ends in getting the code from Codeplex and converting it to make it work with TFS 2017+_